 Andrew: Because the SAF are all uppercase.

 Elizabeth: Yes.
-I think that’s because that’s the actual name in the framework itself and then for Enterprise is just a little add on.
+I think that’s because that’s the actual name in the framework itself and then Enterprise is just a little add-on.

 Andrew: Is it just because I’m a sci-fi geek that I naturally think that this is Scaled Agile Framework lowercase “e” for enterprise there’s probably like a Scaled Agile Framework for voyager and a Scaled Agile Framework for the next Generation?

 Elizabeth: Correct.
 Maybe, maybe there is and I just haven’t rolled it out yet.
 Maybe the next version will have voyager.

 Andrew: I couldn’t find anything about it on the Scaled Agile Framework website.

 Elizabeth: Maybe they’re announcing it at the summit this year.
 We’ll find out.